redjax/redkb/docs/programming/python/dynaconf/index.md

 [Dynaconf](https://www.dynaconf.com) is a tool for managing app configurations.
 The tool is inspired by the [12-factor application guide](), and is focused on assisting with separating your app's configuration from the business logic.

+!!! tip

+    If you just want to see Dynaconf in action, you can skip to the [Example app](#example-app) section.

 ## Table of Contents <!-- omit in toc -->

 - [Providing Configurations to Dynaconf](#providing-configurations-to-dynaconf)